 Greg joined Terra Search Partners in 2016 as a Managing Director and was promoted to Partner in 2018.
+He is also the Co-Head of Affordable Housing and Impact Investing.
 Our clients benefit immensely from his 20-plus years in multiple areas of the real estate industry, including lending, investing, and affordable housing finance.
 That’s complemented by his more recent experiences in executive leadership with Bank of America and in nonprofit leadership as the Deputy Executive Director of Friends of the National Zoo (FONZ).

 Greg is well known for the passion he has for nonprofit organizations.
 He guides them adeptly through the complicated process of leadership succession and the transition of long-serving and founder leaders.
 His enthusiasm, market knowledge, and deep industry connections are a winning combination for organizations whose success depends heavily on their senior leadership.